fastify/fastify-secure-session/README.md

 ## Integrating with other libraries

 If you need to encode or decode a session in related systems (like say `@fastify/websocket`, which does not use normal Fastify `Request` objects), you can use `@fastify/secure-session`'s decorators to encode and decode sessions yourself.
-This is less than ideal as this library's cookie setting code is battle tested by the community, but the option is there if you need it.
+This is less than ideal as this library's cookie setting code is battle-tested by the community, but the option is there if you need it.

 ```js
 fastify.createSecureSession({ foo: 'bar' })